npgsql/efcore.pg/doc/mapping/array.md

 PostgreSQL has the unique feature of supporting [*array data types*](https://www.postgresql.org/docs/current/static/arrays.html).
 This allow you to conveniently and efficiently store several values in a single column, where in other database you'd typically resort to concatenating the values in a string or defining another table with a one-to-many relationship.

+> [!NOTE]
+> Although PostgreSQL supports multidimensional arrays, these aren't yet supported by the EF Core provider.

 # Mapping arrays

 Simply define a regular .NET array or `List<>` property, and the provider